Abarth 695 70° Anniversario Packs 180 HP, Adjustable Spoiler

 Abarth is in a festive mood as 2019 marks the brand’s 70th anniversary, and what better way to celebrate the important milestone if not by coming out with a special edition?
 Limited to 1,949 units as a nod to the company’s year of birth, the amped-up Fiat 500 is based on the hardcore 695 version of Abarth’s pocket rocket and comes with an assortment of cosmetic tweaks.

-While the visual changes probably won’t be enough to make you rush to a local deal, the Abarth 695 70° Anniversario does have an ace up its sleeve.
+While the visual changes probably won’t be enough to make you rush to a local dealer, the Abarth 695 70° Anniversario does have an ace up its sleeve.
 Look at the back and you’ll notice a rather large roof-mounted spoiler serving as the special edition’s party piece.
 Manually adjustable in literally a dozen of positions, the spoiler was developed in the wind tunnel to achieve maximum aero efficiency regardless of speed.

 Gallery: 2019 Abarth 695 70° Annivesario